 COOK Power NAME WHEN TO USE IT 100% of full power High Quick heating many convenience foods and foods with high water content, such as soups and beverages.
-Cooking tender cuts of meat, ground meat, 9 = 90% of full power Heating cream soups 8 = 80% of full power Heating rice, pasta, or casseroles 7 = 70% of full power Medium-High Cooking and heating foods that need a Cook Power lower than high (for example, whole fish and meat loaf) or when food is cooking too fast Reheating a single serving of food 6 = 60% of full power Cooking requiring special care, such as cheese and egg dishes, pudding, and custards Finishing cooking casseroles 5 = 50% of full power Medium Cooking ham, whole poultry, and pot roasts Simmering stews 4 = 40% of full power Melting chocolateHeating pastries 3 = 30% of full power Medium-Low, Defrost Manually defrosting foods, such as bread, fish, meats, poultry, and precooked foods 2 = 20% of full power Softening butter, cheese, and ice cream 1 = 10% of full power Low Keeping food warm 0 = 0% of full power None Standing time
+Cooking tender cuts of meat, ground meat, 9 = 90% of full power Heating cream soups 8 = 80% of full power Heating rice, pasta, or casseroles 7 = 70% of full power Medium-High Cooking and heating foods that need a Cook Power lower than high (for example, whole fish and meat loaf) or when food is cooking too fast Reheating a single serving of food 6 = 60% of full power 00-57 Cooking requiring special care, such as cheese and egg dishes, pudding, and custards Finishing cooking casseroles 5 = 50% of full power Medium Cooking ham, whole poultry, and pot roastsSimmering stews 4 = 40% of full power Melting chocolateHeating pastries 3 = 30% of full power Medium-Low, Defrost Manually defrosting foods, such as bread, fish, meats, poultry, and precooked foods 2 = 20% of full power Softening butter, cheese, and ice cream 1 = 10% of full power Low Keeping food warmTaking chill out of fruit

-NOTE: Once cook time has been entered, you can also use the Power Level pad as a second Kitchen Timer by entering "0" for the Cook Power.
+NOTE: Once cook time has been entered, you can also use the POWER LEVEL pad as a second Kitchen Timer by entering "0" for the Cook Power.
 The oven will count down the cooking time you set without cooking.